jcolag/entropy-arbitrage/2020-01-23-trek-no-man.md

  >
  > SPOCK: The tapes are pretty badly burned.

-[Magnetic tape](https://en.wikipedia.org/wiki/Magnetic_tape), if you're not familiar, has been in use since 1928 and can still be found in many applications.
+{% wiki Magnetic_tape|Magnetic tape|en %}, if you're not familiar, has been in use since 1928 and can still be found in many applications.
 But, naturally, we often use terminology for modern technology that refers to obsolete technologies, so this doesn't tell us anything specific.

 Note that "tape" isn't out of the question as a metaphor, especially for something written in the 1960s, since the record seems to only be audio.